ChanceSD/PvPManager/README.md

 Description
 ------------
 PvPManager is an all in one PvP plugin.
 There are some features that are better covered by a dedicated separate plugin.
 Even so, PvPManager aims to cover most of those even if in a more superficial way, always maintaining good performance as a goal.

 **Some of the plugin's main features are:**
-- Toggle PvP for each player
+- Toggle PvP for each player, world, server
 - Stop combat logging by issuing punishments
 - Disable several actions while in combat such as fly, gamemode, blocking commands, etc
 - Stop what we named as "border hopping" which happens when a player enters combat and attempts to run away to a safezone